You are here

 Teachers and Licensure

-Title I teachers must be appropriately licensed for the grade and content at the time of hire.
+All teachers working with Title I students must be appropriately licensed for the grade level and content area at the time of hire.

-All teachers in a Title I Schoolwide school must be appropriately licensed for the grade and content.
+Additionally, all teachers in a Title I Schoolwide school must be appropriately licensed for the grade level and content area they are assigned to teach.

-A substitute teacher must be appropriately licensed for the Title I assignment if they teach or work with students for 45 or more consecutive days.
-It is strongly recommended that shorter term substitute teachers and paraprofessionals also meet these requirements.
-A substitute teacher who is not appropriately licensed cannot be funded by Title I.
+A substitute teacher must be appropriately licensed for the specific Title I assignment if they teach or work with students for 45 or more consecutive days.

 Multi-level Systems of Support Licensure Guidance including Reading Teacher Licenses